vmware-archive/pui-cursor/README.md

 deep are not copied, so `shallowCloneOfOldData.animals.mammals` will refer to the exact same object in memory as `currentData.animals.mammals`.

 The above version of `apply` will mutate the previous data in the cursor (`currentData`) in addition to updating the cursor.
-As a side effect, `PureRenderMixin` will not detect any changes in the data when it compares previous props and new props.
+As a side effect, `shallow compare` will not detect any changes in the data when it compares previous props and new props.
 To safely use `apply` on nested data, you need to use the React immutability helpers directly:

 ```js